Become a Carnation Expert

-- Learn growing Carnations as cut flowers, bedding or container plants.
+- Grow them as cut flowers, bedding or container plants.

-- Learn to identify different Dianthus and Carnations
+- Learn to identify different Dianthus and Carnation species and cultivars

 Dianthus (pinks of carnations) belongs in the Caryophyllaceae family; there are around 88 genera and around 300 species in this family have been identified; there are also hundreds of hybrid varieties.